 In cases of suspected cheating or collaboration among participants, organizers reserve the right to disqualify all involved students and report their names to their respective schools.

-The final leaderboard will be ordered by:
+The final ranking will be ordered by:

 All those selected from the regional selection, as well as up to one teacher from each finalist's school, are invited to the national competition.
 For all event participants, food and accommodation will be provided for the entire duration of the event, with management and organization fully handled by the organizers.
 Travel must be arranged independently by all participants and will be reimbursed after the event according to the guidelines communicated to the finalists.